Thelma Raker Coffone is an award-winning writer who enjoys writing on a variety of topics, especially lighthouses.

 Florida's Historic St Marks Lighthouse

-Having survived over 100 hurricanes, St. Marks Lighthouse on Florida's Gulf coast plays an important role for ship navigation on Apalachee Bay, part of the Gulf of Mexico on the east side of the entrance to St. Marks River.
+Having survived over 100 hurricanes, St. Marks Lighthouse on Florida's Gulf coast plays an important role in ship navigation on Apalachee Bay, part of the Gulf of Mexico on the east side of the entrance to St. Marks River.

 A national historic site, the lighthouse is located in the 68,000 acre St. Marks Wildlife Refuge.
-It is surrounded by fresh water and brackish (mixture of seawater and fresh water) ponds and wetlands which are homes to alligators and many species of birds including whooping cranes.
+It is surrounded by fresh water and brackish (mixture of seawater and freshwater) ponds and wetlands which are homes to alligators and many species of birds including whooping cranes.
 Each October there is a massive influx of beautiful monarch butterflies on their long journey across the Gulf of Mexico.

 Building of Florida's St. Marks Lighthouse

 In the early 19th century, after several shipwrecks caused by the shallow waters at the entrance to the St. Marks River, Congress approved the construction of a lighthouse at a cost of $11,765.
 It was completed in 1830, however, officials refused to accept it and charged the builders with deliberate fraud against the United States government.
 The contract called for the walls to be solid but it was built with hollow walls, obviously an attempt by the builders to make more money on the project.
 It was rebuilt and completed in 1831.
 Due to erosion, it was rebuilt again in 1842.

 The tower walls are four feet thick at the base and taper up to 18 inches at the top.
 It sits on a limestone base that is 12 feet thick.
 There are 85 steps up to the lantern room which houses a modern solar-powered light that can be seen for 15 miles.
 To give the tower strength during hurricanes, the keeper's house is attached to it, which is uncommon in southern lighthouses.
 The tower color design pattern for St. Marks lighthouse is solid white with a black lantern top.